How to Get Started in Cryptocurrency (2025 Beginner’s Playbook)

 Altcoin exchanges & DYOR (do your own research)

-Security checklist (don’t skip)
+Security checklist

-• Keep firmware and wallet apps updated.
+- Keep firmware and wallet apps up to date and review permissions monthly.

 Taxes & record-keeping